 Freiburg Baroque Orchestra (Freiburger Barockorchester) and Orchestra of the Age of Enlightenment perform George Frideric Handel’s Celebration Marchs during the BBC Proms 2007.
 Soloists: Kate Royal (soprano), Ian Bostridge (tenor).
 Conductors: Gottfried von der Goltz and Rachel Podger.

-Conducted by Sir John Eliot Gardiner, the English Baroque Soloists and Monteverdi Choir perform Bach and Handel.
-Recorded live on June 22, 2014 during the Versailles Festival at the Palace of Versailles.
+Conducted by Sir John Eliot Gardiner, the English Baroque Soloists and Monteverdi Choir perform pieces from Bach, Rameau, and Handel.

 Accompanied by the Konzerthausorchester Berlin, the French countertenor Philippe Jaroussky sings Ombra mai fu, the opening aria from the 1738 opera Serse by George Frideric Handel.
 Conductor: Vasily Petrenko.